Code standards

 Run the below to check for type errors:

-poetry run mypy xnat_tools
+mypy xnat_tools

-The code must conform to black's standards and this is automatically checked via github actions.
-While it is highly recommended to run the pre-commit hooks, you can also run black directly to automatically fix files with poetry run black . from the root of the xnat_tools directory.
+'s standards and this is automatically checked via github actions.
+While it is highly recommended to run the pre-commit hooks, you can also run black directly to automatically fix files with black .

 The code must not have any egregious linting errors.
 And others should be minimized as reasonable.